-Like many expats, Canadian Alex McRobert dove into the UAE’s party lifestyle when she moved to the Gulf six years ago.
-Though based in alcohol-free Kuwait, she would fly to Dubai regularly for weekend blow-outs.
+Like many expats, Canadian Alex McRobert dove into the UAE’s party lifestyle when she first moved to the Gulf.
+Though then she was based in alcohol-free Kuwait, she would regularly fly to Dubai for weekend blow-outs.
 After she moved to Abu Dhabi, the all-you-can-drink weekend brunches and midweek ladies nights were what she lived for.

 It was while backpacking in Laos, when she found herself seriously considering flying to Bangkok just so she could have a beer on New Year’s Eve, she began to think she might have a problem.
 The suspicion grew a few months later during a trip to Morocco with her mother.
 When Alex discovered their accommodation did not serve alcohol, she bought a bottle of wine, stashed it in her backpack and took it on a hike in the Atlas mountains, sternly telling her mother she “was not going to share it with anyone”.